XLNC-Deoxys/WRO-FE25/README.md

 Our team has decided to employ a simple strategy for completing the "open" round.
 The driving system itself uses a combination of the onboard gyroscope and ultrasonic sensor.
 The ultrasonic sensor measures the distance to the outer/inner wall and the robot attempts to maintain a certain distance (stored in a variable) from that wall.
 The gyroscope allows it to maintain a straight trajectory forward with minimum deviation.
 During the very first turn of the round, our robot scans the first line it passes over using a colour sensor and stores its value in a variable.
 This one-time operation tells our program if the robot is going clockwise or counter-clockwise (orange for clockwise and blue for counter-clockwise).
 This information then affects all the turns going forward, deciding whether the robot turns left or right by changing the desired turn angle to negative or vice-versa.
 Those turns are executed by changing the desired angle to 90 or -90 in our gyroscope function.
 The robot also uses a variable as a counter to check how many lines it has passed.
 Once that variable is equal to 12 (which means that all 3 laps are finished) the robot drives forward for a set period of time to land in its starting area and stops.

+You can find a full breakdown of our program [here](https://github.com/XLNC-Deoxys/WRO-FE25/blob/main/Source/Open.bp).

 ### Pseudocode

 https://github.com/XLNC-Deoxys/WRO-FE25/blob/bd55527a0a10d21631e3801bc8ee9256934dbde7/Source/Open_pseudocode.py#L1-L43